jagenjo/litescene.js/guides/resources.md

 When working with LiteScene you will need to retrieve many resources to use during the render or to control the behaviour of the application.

+Resources are instances that contain relevant information for the system, and that **could be shared among different elements** of the engine.

+All resources are stored in a global container (```LS.ResourcesManager.resources```) so they can be retrieved easily by any element of the engine.

 ## Classes ##

 Resources can be of many types, depending on the info they store: